Xylophone

 resonant body 17-tone |

-For ages South African storytellers have used the so called Thumb Piano to illustrate their stories.
+For ages South African storytellers have used the so-called Thumb Piano to illustrate their stories.
 They are also known by the names Kalimba, Sanza or Mbira.

 Metal bars like flat nails of different lengths and thicknesses are fixed on a simple wooden plate.
 The hollow pumpkin underneath serves as a great resonating chamber and amplifies the tones.
 Sometimes rings or chains around the bars create the additional snare sounds that African music is known for.

-The models we offer here are highly developed musical instruments created by inspired specialists.
+The models we offer are highly developed musical instruments created by inspired specialists.
 They differ not only in shape but also in sound.
 Every type except the traditional one is tuned precisely and offers a large scale.
-With a little hammer you can (carefully!) push the sound bars in both directions in order to change the tuning a bit.
+With a little hammer one can (carefully!) push the sound bars in both directions in order to change the tuning a bit.

 The Sansula is a special type of Kalimba built on a kind of little frame drum.
 Its sound is more sonorous, richer and much softer than that of a classical Kalimba.
 The metal bars are produced precisely, mostly tuned in pentatonic.
 If you hold the Sansula on your lap or over an even surface you can create intense effects like vibrato or Wah-Wah by lifting and lowering the whole instrument.

-Sansula Renaissance is covered with a natural looking plastic skin, and is thus resistant against climatic changes.
+Sansula Renaissance is covered with a natural looking plastic skin, and is thus resistant to climatic changes.
 Sansula Deluxe is the most solid model, perfect for permanent use and the playful hands of children.
 It has a natural skin that can be tuned with a small key.
 For all models the tuning is the same (a minor with additional notes).

 |